Explainable Bayesian deep learning through input-skip Latent Binary Bayesian Neural Networks: Discussion

 This work has predominantly focused on latent binary Bayesian neural networks (LBBNNs) with input skip, referred to as ISLaB, and has demonstrated how a sparser representation of the network can provide both global and local explanations of predictions.
 This is mainly accomplished through the concept of active paths, where a trained network is evaluated solely on weights in active paths.
 The evaluation of networks through active paths and the allowance for entire layers to be deemed redundant has proven to yield simpler structures than previous implementations.
 For instance, the reported density for the median probability model of an LBBNN-LRT network trained on the MNIST dataset was found to be around 10\% in \citet{skaaret2023sparsifying}, whereas this work demonstrates that the density can be further reduced to about 0.09\% if the ISLaB method is employed and only weights in active paths are considered.

 A sparser representation, in conjunction with the model's ability to deem layers as redundant, can lead to more interpretable models globally as it becomes easier to see which input covariates are used, how many non-linear activations are employed, and how the input covariates interact when contributing to the output.
 Moreover, as local explanations can be obtained through the use of active paths and piecewise-linear activation functions, information about the covariate contribution can be acquired from each specific prediction.
 In the context of a Bayesian neural network, it is also possible to derive a full distribution for each covariate local contribution.
 These explanations differ from those obtained from post-hoc models as both local and global explanations are obtained directly from the predictive model.
 This is advantageous as it ensures that the obtained explanations are derived from the predictive model.
 It should be mentioned that local explanations describe how covariates contribute to the predictive node, not how covariates interact and affect each other within the network.
 It is therefore advantageous to evaluate the local explanations in the context of the global explanation.

-In terms of the performance metrics, our proposed ISLaB methods demonstrate excellent performance across multiple datasets, achieving a very good balance between predictive accuracy, model sparsity, interpretability, and uncertainty calibration.
+In terms of the predictive metrics, our proposed ISLaB methods demonstrate decent and consistent performance across multiple datasets, achieving a very good balance between predictive accuracy, model sparsity, interpretability, and uncertainty calibration, while maintaining a manageable training cost (see Appendix \ref{appendix:CompCost}).

-In simulated linear experiments, ISLaB-LRT and ISLaB-FLOW consistently achieve near-perfect accuracy (99.9\%) while using only 2-3 active weights and a depth of 1, corresponding to the data-generative model, which is significantly better than IS-ANN-L1, which at the same level of accuracy retains around 8 weights and a depth of 2.
-The results of linear models here are similar to ISLaBs, which did not make any explicit assumptions on the linearity of the problem.
-The calibration performance of ISLaBs here was also on par with the linear models, which are optimal for this problem.
-Variable selection of all methods was similar and almost perfect, with some false positives appearing at high correlation levels.

-For non-linear simulated data, ISLaB-LRT and ISLaB-FLOW maintain high accuracy (99.8\%) while using 45-85 active weights at an average depth of around 2, whereas IS-ANN-L1 uses 29-35 weights at a similar depth, demonstrating superior sparsification of the latter method.
-However, calibration scores and variable selection are significantly better for ISLaBs.
-Linear models for this dataset do not perform well in terms of predictions, as expected, since they cannot handle nonlinearities.